 Electric Facilities Ready for Development

-Within the City of Ludington, there are two industrial park sites (First St. and Sixth St.) that have close proximity to both 138 kV and 46kV systems.
+Just outside the City of Ludington in Pere Marquette Township, there are two industrial park sites (First St. and Sixth St.) that have close proximity to both 138 kV and 46kV systems.
 The predicted reliability percentage of each of our two sites are above 99.9%.

 POTENTIAL INCENTIVES: Consumers Energy has construction incentives available to reduce or eliminate a customer’s upfront electric infrastructure investment.
 These incentives are based on the customer’s energy load and other service requirements

 Consumers Energy & Detroit Edison Pump Storage Plant

 Consumers Energy and Detroit Edison share a commitment to green energy in Mason County.
 In addition to helping meet the energy demands of the entire Lower Peninsula of Michigan, their jointly owned Pumped Storage Plant provides jobs for local workers, and facility maintenance spending provides money back to the local economy.
 They are currently investing $800 million to enlarge and improve the Ludington facility, from which tax dollars support education and other services for the community.